MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Set-MgBetaCommunicationPresenceStatusMessage.md

 Set a presence status message for a user.
 An optional expiration date and time can be supplied.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Set-MgCommunicationPresenceStatusMessage](/powershell/module/Microsoft.Graph.CloudCommunications/Set-MgCommunicationPresenceStatusMessage?view=graph-powershell-1.0)

 ## SYNTAX

 ### SetExpanded (Default)